Phase estimation with partially randomized time evolution: Detailed cost estimates and compilation

 \subsubsection{Factorized Hamiltonian}

 In this case, we have a Hamiltonian of the form

 We first discuss the two-body terms.
 In order to implement one stage in a Trotter step, we need to implement $L$ basis changes $U^{(l)} (U^{(l-1)})^\dagger$ (which can be combined into a single orbital basis change) and evolutions of the form $\exp(-i\delta V^{(l)})$.
 This can be done \cite{motta2021low,kivlichanQuantumSimulationElectronic2018} using fermionic swap networks.
-The orbital basis rotation $U^{(l)}$ for both spin values can be implemented with $2(\binom{N}{2} - \binom{N-\rho_l}{2}) = \bigO(\rho_l N)$ Givens rotations (which are two-qubit gates, and can be implemented using two arbitrary single-qubit gates), and $\exp(-i\delta V^{(l)})$ can be implemented using $2 \binom{\rho_l}{2}$ two-qubit gates (requiring one arbitrary single-qubit gate).
-The total number of single-qubit rotations is $\sum_{l =1}^L \rho_l(N - 4)$ \cite{motta2021low}.
-The evolution along $T$ is a single orbital basis change (requiring $2 \binom{N}{2}$ Givens rotations).
-For this approach to be useful, one has to truncate small $\lambda_p^{(l)}$.
-For \cref{fig:gate counts factorized hchain}, where we compute the cost of this approach for the hydrogen chain, we truncate such that for each $l$, if we truncate $\lambda_p^{(l)}$ for $p > p_l$, we have $\sum_{p > p_l} \abs{\lambda_p^{(l)}} \leq \eps'$, where we choose $\eps' = 10^{-3}$.
+The orbital basis rotation $U^{(l)}$ for both spin values can be implemented with $2(\binom{N}{2} - \binom{N-\rho_l}{2}) = \bigO(\rho_l N)$ Givens rotations (which are two-qubit gates, and can be implemented using two arbitrary single-qubit gates), and $\exp(-i\delta V^{(l)})$ can be implemented using $\binom{2\rho_l}{2}$ two-qubit gates (requiring one arbitrary single-qubit gate).
+This gives a total number of single-qubit rotations